ComplicationsBy Mayo Clinic Staff

 - Valve problems.
-Because people with dilated cardiomyopathy have an enlarged heart, the mitral and tricuspid valves — two of the heart's four valves — may not close properly, leading to a backward flow of blood.
-This flow creates sounds called heart murmurs.
+Because people with cardiomyopathy have an enlarged heart, the heart valves may not close properly, leading to a backward flow of blood.

 - Cardiac arrest and sudden death.
-All forms of cardiomyopathy can lead to abnormal heart rhythms.
+Cardiomyopathy can lead to abnormal heart rhythms.
 Some of these heart rhythms are too slow to keep blood flowing through your heart effectively, and some are too fast to allow the heart to beat properly.
 In either case, these abnormal heart rhythms can result in fainting or, in some cases, sudden death if your heart stops beating effectively.

 - Longo DL, et al. Cardiomyopathy and myocarditis.
 In: Harrison's Principles of Internal Medicine.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
 Accessed Feb.
 2, 2015.

 - What is cardiomyopathy?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/cm/printall-index.html.
 Accessed Feb.
 3, 2015.

 - Cooper LT.
 Definition and classification of the cardiomyopathies. http://www.uptodate.com/home.
 Accessed Feb.
 4, 2015.